-Welcome to the Center for Writing and Learning Support at Pittsburgh Theological Seminary!
-We provide direct writing and learning support for all students in a constructive and enriching atmosphere.
-The CWLS also works collaboratively with the Office of Continuing Education to develop programs for ministers and other community leaders for both personal enrichment and vocational support.
-Additionally, we extend writing support to faculty.
-We are committed to assisting theological writers at every stage—not only as they seek excellence in their academic writing, but also as they endeavor to write for audiences beyond the academy.
+The mission of the Center for Writing and Learning Support is, first and foremost, to provide direct writing and learning support for all enrolled students in a constructive, creative, and collaborative atmosphere.
+We also support faculty and staff in their writing projects, and we contribute to the seminary’s own publications.
+We are committed to assisting theological writers at every stage—not only as they seek excellence in their academic writing, but also as they endeavor to write for audiences outside the Seminary’s gates.

 Write the vision, and make it plain upon tables, that he may run that readeth it. – Habakkuk 2:2 (KJV)

 In the late seventh or early sixth century BCE, the prophet Habakkuk received an oracle from God that told him to write down the prophecy—but to make it plain so that others could understand it.
 Even an Old Testament prophet had difficulty figuring out how to write down just what it was he heard directly from God!
 This and other examples from the Bible and Christian history show us that the challenge of writing theology well is nothing new for us.
 So all of us—whether we are students just beginning to study, practitioners with years of ministerial experience, or scholars who have written numerous books—must learn anew how to write what we are called to write.
 This kind of writing is a demanding, often murky undertaking, but an attentive writing practice offers the great reward of discovering what we know and feel about God, the world, our neighbors, and ourselves.
 This kind of writing also allows us to communicate better with others and to connect them to the wisdom and vision of our tradition.
 Theological writing is well worth the challenge!

 The Writing Center offers a number of services for students, faculty, ministers, and community leaders.